sakshstore/saksh-real-estate-frontend/README.md

 Welcome to the **Real Estate Property Management** project!
 This Vue.js application is designed to help you manage real estate properties efficiently.
 It features property listings, detailed views, and an interactive Google Map for easy navigation.

+This is demo frontend for our pacakge  https://www.npmjs.com/package/saksh-real-estate

 ## Table of Contents

 - [Installation](#installation)